Melrose (Casanova, Virginia)

 Melrose, also known as Melrose Castle, is a historic home located near Casanova, Fauquier County, Virginia.
-The house was built between 1856 and 1860, and is a two-story, five bay,"L"-shaped Gothic Revival style dwelling.
+The house was built between 1856 and 1860, and is a two-story, five-bay, L-shaped Gothic Revival style dwelling.
 It features a three-story-octagonal tower in the center bay and castellation along the parapet.
 The house was enlarged considerably around 1920 through a large addition to the west end for expanded service areas.

 It was listed on the National Register of Historic Places in 1983.

 History

-Built between 1856 and 1860, Melrose was built by Dr. James H. Murray and his brother Edward Murray.
+Built between 1856 and 1860, Melrose was built by Philadelphia architect George Washington Holtzclaw for brothers, Dr. James H. Murray and Edward Murray.
 They named the castle after Melrose Abbey, a castle in their ancestral home of Scotland.
 In April 1862, Melrose was occupied by Union soldiers during the American Civil War, and later served as a hospital.

 The property was first sold in December 1863 and then changed hands many times.
 In 2017 the 9,000-square-foot house and 50-acre wooded lot was listed for sale at $2.2 million.